Is blood really thicker than water? Who will you leave your legacy to?

 Husbands, wives, children and grandchildren.
 These are the traditional beneficiaries of property, money and other assets on the death of loved ones.

-There is nothing to prevent any one of us from expressing a wish that some or all of our assets be transferred to the local dogs’ home, to a cancer charity, or an acquaintance unknown to our family.
+There is nothing to prevent any one of us from expressing a wish that some or all of our assets be transferred to the local dogs’ home, to a cancer charity, or to an acquaintance unknown to our family.
 The starting point when drawing up a Will is that it is for the Will-maker (the ‘testator’) to decide how they want their estate to be distributed after they have died.
 But it’s subject to one big consideration: if you don’t provide sufficiently for someone who is financially dependent on you, it’s quite possible that your Will may be challenged, and a court may decide that your wishes should not be carried through.

 When clients are thinking of taking the less conventional approach of directing their assets away from those family members who would be expecting to receive them, we always advise caution and reflection.
 Not only is there the possibility of the Will being challenged later on, but with that comes the risk of further division in the family.
 It’s something to take into account, and we’ll help you work through it.